aimms/how-to/Articles/689/689-nice-to-meet-you-pyaimms.rst

    Place this file in the project folder, next to the ``.aimms`` file.

-Regarding the Python Bridge, we will follow the project structure:
+Regarding the Python-Bridge, we will follow the project structure:

 .. code-block:: none

-    project/
+    AIMMS-project/
-     ├─ meetyou.aimms
+     ├─ 689-nice-to-meet-you-python-bridge.aimms
      ├─ pyproject.toml
      └─ PythonScripts/
          ├─ pyaimms_bridge.py
          └─ transpose.py

-Step 2.
-Define the Connection (``pyaimms_bridge.py``)
+Step 2: Define the Connection (``pyaimms_bridge.py``)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-This file defines the Python–AIMMS connection.
+This file defines the Python to AIMMS connection.

 .. code-block:: python
     :linenos: